Nyries/TP_SyntheseInfo_Li_Gaborieau/README.md

 Question 6 : Execution of a complex command (with arguments) :

-By utilizing the execvp system call, the child process executes the command with the provided arguments.
+By utilizing the execvp system call, the child process executes the command with the arguments.
-The main loop (mainQuestion6) now parses user input to separate the command and its arguments, ensuring proper execution.
+The main loop now parses user input to separate the command and its arguments, ensuring proper execution.